 For more of a concert experience, I turned to Aerosmith's "Sweet Emotion."
 Tom Hamilton's bass guitar vibrated through my ears, while Joe Perry's acoustics were intentional and Steven Tyler's sharp vocals transported me back to my first live Aerosmith show at an outdoor Long Island amphitheater.
 Metallica's "Enter Sandman" supplied a similar outcome; the bass drum boomed through the song's signature rumble.

-Spatial Audio is basically surround sound but for a headset.
-It supports 5.1, 7.1 and Dolby Atmos content, and uses built-in head tracking means to make sound relative to what you’re seeing on screen while watching video on your iPhone or iPad.
+Spatial audio is basically surround sound but for a headset.
+It supports 5.1, 7.1 and Dolby Atmos video content, and uses built-in head tracking means to make sound relative to what you’re seeing on screen while watching video on your iPhone or iPad.
 For example, as ships zoomed from the left side of the screen towards the right and down towards a planet in Star Wars: The Rise of Skywalker, their buzzes and hums followed with precision from my left ear to my ear one.
-Spatial Audio also recalibrated when I moved my head, which never failed to impress me.
+Spatial audio also recalibrated when I moved my head, which never failed to impress me.

 AirPods Max review: Noise cancellation and transparency mode

 Just a few months ago, I picked up the AirPods Pro to drown out the sounds of screaming babies, noisy appliances and traffic in or around my apartment.
 They’ve been a huge help for focusing on work, but boy, the AirPods Max will make it difficult to go back to earbuds.

 Although there’s only one level of noise cancellation, it’s excellent.
 If you prefer acute tuning for this feature, the Bose 700 is probably a more rational fit for you with its 11 levels of noise cancellation.
 Conversely the AirPods Max offer only one level of transparency, while the Sony WH-1000XM4 have several settings for ambient sound.